mroizner/pyt/README.md

 9
 ```

 The command must be a valid Python statement.
-Remember that you can run combine several statements into one with ";".
+Remember that you can run combine several statements into one with `;`.
-If you want to calculate sum of numbers for each line:
+If you want to calculate the sum of numbers on each line:
 ```bash
 $ pyt 'tokens = line.split(); print sum(int(x) for x in tokens)' input.txt
 1